Why Adalo Works for Building Appointment Apps

 Step 2: Build Your App Database

 Your app's database is where all its data is stored and organized.
-In Adalo, this data is structured into Collections, which are like tables, and each collection is made up of Properties - individual data points like names, dates, or prices.
+In Adalo, this data is structured into Collections, which are like tables, and each collection is made up of Properties—individual data points like names, dates, or prices.
 For an appointment app, you'll need four key collections: Users, Appointments, Services, and Availability.
 Here's how to set them up.

 To get started, click the Database icon in the left toolbar.
 This is where you'll create and manage your collections.
 Every Adalo app already includes a Users collection, so begin by adding properties to it: User Type (to distinguish between providers and clients), Full Name, Phone, and Time Zone.
+With no record limits on paid plans, you can store as many user profiles, appointments, and service records as your business requires.

 Create Collections and Properties